The Evanston and Chicago campuses span 265 acres. We aim to keep our campus, including Lake Michigan, as healthy as possible.

 - Planting adaptive, low-maintenance, and drought-tolerant plants where possible to limit the need for fertilizer and irrigation.

-- We also encourage walking by constructing wide, plentiful walkways and placing new parking lots on the perimeter of campus where possible.
+- Encouraging walking campus by constructing wide, plentiful walkways and placing new parking lots on the perimeter of campus where possible.

 Limiting impact on Lake Michigan